moksh-codedeveloper/ReconSage_CLI/README.md

 # ReconSage CLI

-**ReconSage** is an advanced behavioral reconnaissance scanner, telemetry pipeline, and predictive intelligence framework built from the ground up in **C++ and C#**.
+**ReconSage 1.0** is an advanced behavioral reconnaissance scanner, telemetry pipeline, and predictive intelligence framework built from the ground up in **C++ and C#**.

-It bypasses standard HTTP client abstractions to interact directly with the kernel and wire via raw POSIX syscalls (`socket()`, `connect()`, `send()`, `recv()`).
-Beyond raw scanning, ReconSage indexes response headers, captures raw HTML bodies, ingests operational metrics into a database engine, and applies custom native Machine Learning models (GANs and from-scratch Isolation Forest decision trees) for anomaly and latency behavior analysis.
+Designed as the V12 engine of network reconnaissance, ReconSage bypasses standard HTTP client abstractions to interact directly with the metal via raw POSIX syscalls (`socket()`, `connect()`, `send()`, `recv()`).
+It features a completely custom, byte-level DNS stack (dropping libc `getaddrinfo`), strictly TCP-bound Tor routing to preserve latency math, and native Machine Learning models (GANs and from-scratch Isolation Forest decision trees) for real-time WAF anomaly detection.

+> **The Origins of ReconSage:** ReconSage began years ago as an experimental Python script.
+ReconSage 1.0 represents a complete, ground-up architectural rewrite into a unified C++ core and C# orchestrator to deliver untamed, zero-bottleneck performance and dynamically compiled ML reconnaissance.

 ---